-There are 1,280 affordable apartments in Ypsilanti that offer reduced rents to low-income households.
+There are 1,280 low-income apartments in Ypsilanti that offer reduced rents to eligible households.
+Low-income rents in Ypsilanti, Michigan can range from $510 to $1,244 depending on the number of bedrooms.

 Public Housing Agencies operate federally assisted affordable housing programs at local levels on behalf of HUD.
 Notably, housing agencies are responsible for managing Section 8 Housing Choice Voucher, Public Housing, and Project-Based Voucher waiting lists within their jurisdiction.